linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![power_normal](icon/power_normal.svg).
 2. Click **General**.
+   - Switch on **Power Saving Mode**.
-3. Switch on **Power Saving Mode** to enter power saving mode.
+   - Switch on **Auto power saving on low battery**.
-4. Switch on **Auto Mode Switch**, your laptop will enter power saving mode automatically when unplugged, and revert to normal mode when plugged in.
+   - Switch on **Auto power saving on battery**, your laptop will enter power saving mode automatically when unplugged, and revert to normal mode when plugged in.

 > ![notes](icon/notes.svg)Notes: Power saving mode is only for laptops.